Field Requirements

 Minimal Coursework Requirements for the Fields

-Over the long term, field specialization will involve a minimum of 9 credit hours study in each field (18 credit hours total).
+Over the long term, field specialization will involve a minimum of 9 credit hours of study in each field (18 credit hours total).
 At the initial stages of preparation, you should lay the groundwork for your fields by selecting relevant courses from theory or topic offerings (not used to fulfill other program requirements), or from special topics courses (CULT 860).
-If relevant coursework is lacking, and if you are advanced beyond the first couple of years in your course of study, you may also take sections of CULT 870 (Independent Study) to fulfill a portion of the 9-credit minimal requirement.
-The eventual capstone for each field will take the form of a 3-credit Field Preparation course (CULT 880); during your registration in CULT 880, you will write and finalize each field statement.
+If relevant coursework is lacking, and if you have advanced beyond the first couple of years in your course of study, you may take a section of CULT 870 (Independent Study) to fulfill a portion of the 9-credit minimal requirement.
+CULT 870 is to be used only in exceptional circumstances when no other course options are viable.
+For each field you will take the 3-credit Field Preparation course (CULT 880); during your registration in CULT 880, you will write and finalize each field statement.

-Note: In our experience, independent sections (CULT 870) sometimes imply slow progress.
-These sections can be productive, but they require a great deal of individual initiative and are seldom supervised as closely as regular course offerings are.
-The program thus imposes credit hour prerequisites on CULT 870; it also requires students to submit a detailed syllabus (weekly readings, periodic meeting times with the instructor), which has been approved by the instructor, by the first day of the term.
+Note: The program imposes credit hour prerequisites on CULT 870; it also requires students to submit a detailed syllabus to the faculty supervisor (containing weekly readings, writing requirements, periodic meeting times with that supervisor, and so on); the syllabus must be approved by the faculty supervisor by the first day of the term.

 Step 1: Conceptualizing the Fields

 Many of you will come to the program with a general idea of your field interests and thus will be conceptualizing your fields from the beginning.
-Although much of the reading and work on your fields will take place outside of formal courses, Cultural Studies courses are designed to offer a broad grounding in material that can be incorporated into your fields.
-(Regardless of how the detailed content of your fields takes shape, you should be able to explain how key texts in foundation courses are relevant to your fields.)
+However, students are encouraged to keep their minds open about fields in order to learn about the range and extent of Cultural Studies, and to maintain an open dialogue about fields in routine advising meetings with the Director.
+Although much of the reading for and work on your fields will take place outside of formal courses, Cultural Studies courses are designed to offer a broad grounding in material that can be incorporated into your fields.
+Regardless of how the detailed content of your fields takes shape, you should be able to explain how key texts in foundation courses are relevant to your fields.

 Accumulated syllabi from a given set of courses will not, in themselves, constitute an adequate bibliography for a given field.
-Coursework will not, in itself, constitute the fields.
-In the end, the content of fields will be shaped by formal coursework, directed independent study with faculty advisors, and general bibliographic immersion in the texts that form the core of a given field.
+Coursework will not in itself constitute the fields.
+In the end, the content of fields will be shaped by formal coursework, discussion with and input from faculty advisors, and careful and wide reading of the texts that form a given field.

 Step 2: Forming a Field Advisory Committee

 The timing of the formation of your field advisory committee will depend on your progress through the program and the speed with which your specific field interests take shape.
-Some students will be in position to form their committees by the end of their second year in the program.
-In general, you should complete the formation of your advisory committee by the end of your third year.
+Full-time students should be in position to form their committees by the end of their second year in the program.

 Step 3: Preparation and Approval of Field Proposals

 After you have received approval of your field advisory committee, and after you have conducted some preliminary studies of the proposed fields, you will prepare a formal proposal for each field.
-Field proposals are to be reviewed and approved by the student's advisory committee prior to being submitted for formal approval to the Cultural Studies Program Director and the Executive Committee.
+Please use the following form to make your formal proposal: Field Statement Proposal Form.
+Field proposals are to be reviewed and approved by signature by both field advisors prior to being submitted for formal approval to the Cultural Studies Program Director.

 Once you've gotten the go ahead from your field advisory committee to begin the formal approval process for your field proposals, you'll need to make sure that your proposal is formatted properly for submission.
 A standard form is available to serve as a cover sheet.
 (See "Field Proposal Form") Two Field statement proposals will accompany the cover sheet.
-Each proposal will include: a narrative (two to four pages) outlining the subject to be treated, its significance, and its relationship to the student's research, teaching, and other professional plans, and a sample bibliography (75+ references, as a sample of the eventual bibliography of 150-200 references).
-Field proposals will be considered ready for submission to the program when both members of the field advisory committee have signed the Field Proposal form.
+Each proposal will include: a narrative (one to two pages) outlining the subject to be treated, its significance, and its relationship with the student's research, teaching, and other professional plans, and a sample bibliography.
+Proposals will typically outline coverage of the development of the field over time: its origins; three or four key debates, issues, topics, or nodal moments tracking the history of the field (this set of problems will constitute the bulk of treatment); a brief overview of the state of the field today.
+Each bibliography ought to consist of 20-30 references.
+Field proposals should be one to two pages (300-400 words), not including bibliography.
+Field proposals will be considered ready for submission to the program for approval when both members of the field advisory committee have signed the Field Proposal form.

-The director will review the student's field statement proposals and attached bibliographies, and will sometimes convey additional advice.
-Copies of formally approved field proposals will be kept on record in your program file in the Cultural Studies office.
+The Director will review the student's field statement proposals and attached bibliographies and will sometimes convey additional advice.
+Copies of your formally approved field proposals will be kept on record in your program file in the Cultural Studies office.

 Research interests change, of course.
 Minor shifts of content consistent with the overall framing of approved fields require no administrative action.
-Substantive changes in content or any change in the composition of your committee require a second review by the executive committee.
+Substantive changes in content or any change in the composition of your committee require a second review by the Executive Committee.
 (See the above procedures for either forming a field advisory committee, or for approval of field proposals.)
+Please bear in mind, however, that once your fields are completed, they should define the parameters of your dissertation focus.

 Step 4: Preparation of Field Statements

 Once your field proposals have been approved and you are prepared to write your field statements you should plan to take CULT 880 under the supervision of the advisor for each field.
 Keep in mind that work in CULT 880 will complete, not inaugurate, your work in a particular field.
-It is highly recommended that students try to complete both field statements in the same semester; however, you should discuss the sequencing of your 880s with your field advisory committee to determine an appropriate course of action.
+Students should expect to complete their fields serially: that is, one field in one semester and the second in the succeeding semester.
+In exceptional circumstances, a student may petition the Director to complete two fields in one semester; the Director will then consult with the student’s field advisors on the feasibility of the petition.

-The field statement itself should be 6,000-10,000 words (approximately 25-50 double-spaced pages), with additional pages for bibliography (approximately 150-200 references).
+The field statement itself should be 7,500-12,500 words (approximately 30-50 double-space pages), not including the bibliography (approximately 50-75 references).
 The style sheet to be used for preparation of the bibliography and for citation within the field statements should be agreed upon by the student and his or her committee.

-Grades will be given upon the completion of the field statement in 880.
+Until fields have been defended, students will be given the temporary grade of IP.
 A professor may sign the cover sheet of the field statement to indicate his or her approval of the document.
-Note, however, that successful completion of the field requirements is not accomplished until a successful defense meeting with both members of the committee has been undertaken.
+Note, however, that successful completion of the field requirements is not accomplished until a successful defense examination with both members of the committee has been undertaken.

 Final Step: Submission and Oral Defense of Field Statements